ITunes Store: Technical details

 Store pages are delivered using standard HTML with a special header.
 This change was made when iTunes 9.0 was released. iTunes uses WebKit to render these pages on the screen.
 These pages are also accessible on the Web, at iTunes.apple.com, allowing pages from the iTunes Store to show up in search engine search results.

 Prior to iTunes 9.0, the iTunes Store was delivered using a custom XML format that describes the position of all of the elements, boxes, album art and all of their properties – including whether a reference link can be dragged out of iTunes and into another document.

 The store's back-end software uses WebObjects – Apple's own application server it acquired from NeXT.
 Content is uploaded to iTunes data store using an internal Apple program called iTunes Producer, which automatically encodes and adds metadata to uploaded files.

+Apple has created its own lossless audio compression technology, known as Apple Lossless Audio Codec (ALAC).
+Alongside AAC, the entire Apple Music catalog is now also encoded with ALAC, offering resolutions from 16-bit/44.1 kHz (CD Quality) up to 24-bit/192 kHz.

+Artists and record labels can upload music using Apple's proprietary mastering format, Apple Digital Masters, which encourages mastering engineers to provide high-resolution, 24-bit audio files for optimal sound quality.